 When can you put weight on a broken femur with a rod?

 It depends on the fracture pattern, the hardware, and your surgeon.
 Stable fracture patterns with a rigid IM nail often allow weight bearing as tolerated within days.
 Comminuted patterns with calcar disruption typically stay non-weight-bearing for 4–6 weeks, with partial weight-bearing gated on radiographic bridging callus.
-My protocol is non-weight-bearing for 6 weeks, with the Week 6 X-ray (June 3, 2026) deciding whether 25% partial weight-bearing begins.
+My protocol was non-weight-bearing for 6 weeks; the Week 6 X-ray (June 3, 2026) showed bridging callus on the medial cortex and cleared me from non-weight-bearing straight to 50% partial weight-bearing, ramping to full over the following two weeks.

 How long are you on crutches after a femur fracture?

-For my conservative protocol, three-point non-weight-bearing gait on two crutches for 6 weeks, then progressive partial weight bearing on two crutches for another 6 weeks, then single-crutch transition around Week 10–12.
+For my conservative protocol, three-point non-weight-bearing gait on two crutches for 6 weeks, then progressive partial weight bearing on two crutches for another 6 weeks, then a single-crutch transition.
+Textbooks place that transition around Week 10–12; with a clean Week 6 callus I reached single-crutch outdoor walking at Week 8.
 Full crutch-free walking typically arrives between Week 12 and Week 16.
 Faster protocols exist for stable patterns; conservative protocols exist for more complex ones.
 The crutches stay until your surgeon and PT both clear them.

 How long until I can walk normally again?